raspberrypilearning/robotPID/en/step_6.md

 **adjustment = (error × KP) + (previous_error × KD)**

-Modify the program to implement derivative control…
+Modify the program to implement derivative contro:

 1. Create a new constant (KD) for the derivative control.
 Again, this value will need to be changed to get the best results for your setup; a good starting value is half the value of KP:
 `KD = 0.01`